Great Clips: History

 After 28 years as chief executive officer of Great Clips, Barton stepped down in 2011, promoting Rhoda Olsen, who had served as president since 1998.
 Former executive vice president Charlie Simpson was promoted to president of the company.
-In 2014, Charlie Simpson retired and Steve Hockett became company president.
+In 2014, Simpson retired and Steve Hockett became company president.

 In July 2020, Great Clips announced expanded safety measures to prevent the spread of COVID-19 in its salons.

 Corporate overview

 Facts and figures

-Great Clips, Inc. has over 4,100 salons in North America.
+Great Clips has over 4,100 salons in North America.

 In 2013, Great Clips reported an annual revenue of $1.03 billion.
 Over 30,000 stylists are employed by Great Clips salons.